henryperkins/docs/documentation/js_ts_handler.py.md

 ### JSTsHandler

 Handler for JavaScript and TypeScript languages.
+This class provides methods to extract code structure, insert documentation comments, validate code, and calculate complexity metrics for JS/TS codes.

 #### Methods